Pivotal Tracker Help

 If you signed up for Tracker before being invited to a project in your company's account, even if you do not have any projects in your personal account, you will still see notifications that the free trial is ending.
-If you find any projects you are using are in read-only mode after the free trial expires, you either need to make any collaborators other than yourself Viewers so those projects fit within the free plan limits, pay for the account the projects are in, or move those projects to the paid company account, or make sure you your usage fits within the free plan limits.
+If you find any projects you are using are in read-only mode after the free trial expires, you either need to pay for the account the projects are in, move those projects to a paid company account, or make sure you your usage fits within the free plan limits.

 What happens after the end of the free trial?

-If you do not upgrade your account to one of the paid plans, it will automatically transition to the free individual plan, which allows up to five private projects, 200MB of file storage, and no collaborators.
-If your usage exceeds the limits of the free plan, your projects will become read only until you either upgrade to a plan that supports your level of use, or lower the number of active private projects, collaborators, and file attachments.
+If you do not upgrade your account to one of the paid plans, it will automatically transition to the free plan.
+If your usage exceeds the limits of the free plan, your projects will become read only until you either upgrade to a plan that supports your level of use, or lower the number of active private projects, collaborators, and/or file attachments.

 Is Tracker really free for public projects, individual use, nonprofits, and educators?

 Yes!
-Paid (or sponsored) plans are required only in order to create private projects with collaborators other than yourself, or if you require more than five private projects.
-Pivotal Tracker is free for individual use (with some limitations; see below), free to participate in other users' projects, free for public projects, and free for qualified nonprofits and educators.
+Paid (or sponsored) plans are required only in order to create private projects that don't fit within free plan limits, free to participate in other users' projects, free for public projects, and free for qualified nonprofits and educators.

 Public projects: Projects that are publicly viewable, and the collaborators in these projects, do not count toward any plan limits.